 My entire sense of stability had been built on performance — on being productive, being strong, being certain, being the one who could handle it.
 When those things disappeared, I discovered I had no floor underneath them.
 I had been managing my life.
 I had never actually learned to hold it.

-A doctor eventually told me: this is just how it's going to be.
+A doctor actually told me: This is just how it's going to be.
+It's how you're wired.

 And I thought: absolutely not.
 I may not have known what okay actually felt like yet.
 But I knew there was a floor somewhere — and I was going to find it and build on it.